4 Delicious (and Simple) Dishes to Make With Leftover Pasta

-With just a few eggs and minutes, you can make a pasta frittata.
-This isn’t a new creation, but a dish with deep roots in Italy.
-People have been thinking about creative ways to reuse pasta for a long time, partly for saving money, partly to make leftover pasta as good as can be.
+With just a few eggs, you can make a pasta frittata.
+This isn't a new creation, but a dish with deep roots in Italy.
+People have been thinking about creative ways to reuse pasta for a long time, partly to save money, partly to make leftover pasta as good as it can be.
 Pasta frittata is one that has lasted.
-It’s one, too, that makes sense with how we approach eggs in the U.S. If you think about a breakfast of egg and toast, or a breakfast burrito on a flour tortilla, a frittata with pasta—pasta being a food of wheat and water, just like bread or a tortilla—isn’t all that different.
+It's also makes sense with how we approach eggs in the U.S. If you think about a breakfast of egg and toast, or a breakfast burrito on a flour tortilla, a frittata with pasta—pasta being a carb, just like bread or a tortilla—isn't all that different.
 (Pasta frittata, though, is typically eaten at later meals.)

-Because your pasta has already been sauced and seasoned on the first go-around, you’re already steps into the flavor-building process when making a frittata.
+Because your pasta has already been sauced and seasoned on the first go-around, you're already ahead in the flavor-building process when making a frittata.
 In terms of flavor combination, pasta and egg are a natural match.
 Some pastas already contain egg in the noodle itself.
 Some sauces make use of egg, like carbonara.

-To make a pasta frittata, simply pretend you’re making a non-pasta frittata.
-You just add your leftover pasta to the eggs, toss them together, and add a few sun-dried tomatoes, some cheese, or anything ready-to-go that you think would improve the frittata.
-Next: add the mixture to the pan, and follow standard frittata procedures.
+To make a pasta frittata, simply proceed as if you're making a non-pasta frittata.
+Simply add your leftover pasta to the eggs, toss them together, and add a few sun-dried tomatoes, some cheese, or anything ready to go that you think would improve the frittata.
+Add the mixture to the pan, and follow standard frittata procedures.
 A pasta frittata tends to work better with more reserved, leanly sauced leftover pastas.
-Bolognese or cream-sauced pastas won’t be as good a fit as your simple spaghetti with garlic and olive oil, or pasta with pesto.
+Bolognese or cream-sauced pastas won't be as good a fit as your simple spaghetti with garlic and olive oil, or pasta with pesto.

 Bake a Pasta Pie

-If you’re up for a small project, consider baking your pasta into a pie.
-Not something sweet—we mean a savory pie.
+If you're up for a small project, consider baking your pasta into a savoury pie.
 If you take a close look at the regions of Italy, you will find a surprising diversity of pasta pies.
-Some are tied to holidays, others are tied to noodle shape.
-All make for a different kind of pasta experience.
+Some are tied to holidays, while others revolve around noodle shape.
+All make for a different kind of experience.

-The idea is a simple crust to support the pasta and cheese you’ll add to the middle.
-(Ricotta and mozzarella are good options.)
-If rolling your own dough for a pasta pie, including a tablespoon or so of polenta or cornmeal could add another layer of bite.
+The idea is a simple crust to support the pasta and cheese you'll add to the middle—ricotta and mozzarella are good options.
+If rolling your own dough for a pasta pie, including a tablespoon or so of polenta or cornmeal to add another layer of bite.
 Keep the pie shallow.
-Start with the noodles cold.
+Start with cold noodles.
 The aim of both is to keep pasta from overly softening.
-When starting with old noodles, your final pie will cook past al dente, but with a flaky pie slice oozing melted cheese, that’s not a bad thing.
+When starting with old noodles, your final pie will cook pasta al dente, but with a flaky pie slice oozing melted cheese, that's not a bad thing.